-Based on the quantified waste generation and diversion rates discussed above, the project would result in a significant impact regarding the City's CEQA Significance Determination Threshold for direct impacts to solid waste facilities during demolition and construction.
+Based on the quantified waste generation and diversion rates discussed above, the project would meet the criteria which would require the preparation of a WMP.

-The project would be above the City's threshold (generation of more than 1,500 tons of solid waste materials) for direct impacts to solid waste facilities during demolition and construction (22 + 81 = 103 tons C&D materials to regional landfills).
+The project would be above the City's threshold (generation of more than 1,500 tons of solid waste materials) for direct impacts to solid waste facilities during demolition and construction (2,057 + 73 = 2,130 tons C&D materials to regional landfills).

-Regarding cumulative impacts, the project proposes greater than 40,000 SF of building space, and the project would be above the City's CEQA Significance Determination Threshold of 60 tons for disposal of waste during C&D. During occupancy, the project would achieve an average 50 percent diversion of waste via source-separated recycling and would dispose of approximately 244 additional tons of waste per year once the buildings are occupied, compared to existing conditions.
+Regarding cumulative impacts, the project proposes greater than 40,000 SF of building space, and the project would be above the City's CEQA Significance Determination Threshold of 60 tons for disposal of waste during C&D. During occupancy, the project would achieve an average 50 percent diversion of waste via source-separated recycling and would dispose of approximately 112 additional tons of waste per year once the buildings are occupied, compared to existing conditions.
 This would exceed the City's CEQA Significance Determination Threshold for cumulative impacts to solid waste services.

-As mitigation, the City requires implementation of this document, a project-specific WMP, to identify measures for waste reduction.
+As mitigation, the City requires implementation of this document, a project specific WMP, to identify measures for waste reduction.
 These waste exceedances would be overcome by the waste reduction achieved during construction through measures described in Sections 6.1 and 6.2 of this WMP.
-Through the quantified waste generation and diversion rates discussed in this document, the project would exceed the 75 percent solid waste diversion rate for waste produced during demolition and construction phases by achieving an overall 99 percent diversion rate.
+Through the quantified waste generation and diversion rates discussed in this document, the project would exceed the 75 percent solid waste diversion rate for waste produced during demolition and construction phases by achieving an overall 98 percent diversion rate.
 In addition, the measures specified for operation in Section 6.3 of this WMP would provide adequate waste management.
-Regarding trash, organic waste, and recycling storage space during operation, for the proposed building, the project would provide at least 720 SF of trash, organic waste, and recycling storage space. per the City Storage Ordinance Alternative Compliance Methods (see Section 5.1).
+Regarding trash, organic waste, and recycling storage space during operation, for the proposed buildings, the project would provide at least 1,170 SF of trash, organic waste, and recycling storage space, per the City Storage Ordinance (Table 1).
 The project would comply with the City Recycling Ordinance by providing adequate space, bins, and educational materials for recycling during occupancy.
-Additionally, the project would provide adequate organic waste disposal space, and ensure compliance with City requirements once regulations are adopted by the City.